-Perhaps, the design on the 109-square-meter HDB flat is a real genre breaker.
-Probably, the design is a prime example of how to pull off the industrial theme with functionality.
+Perhaps, the design of the 109-square-meter HDB flat is a real genre breaker.
+Probably, the design is a prime example of how to pull off the industrial interior design theme with functionality.
 Arguably, the functional aspect is typical for an apartment with many family members.

 In this take, the interior designers have complied with the inhabitants’ needs for storage space.
 While the theme focuses on metal elements, here, there’s more wood to see.
 From the laminates to the furniture pieces, you can immerse yourself in the grungy but polished details.

 Related read: 15 smart HDB BTO interior design ideas in Singapore